Summer time in Europe: History

-Future
+Efforts to abolish

+2019 draft directive

 There were proposals in 2015 and 2016 from members of the European Parliament to abolish summer time observance, but the European Commission did not at that time put forward proposals to be considered, saying it had not found conclusive evidence in favour of a change, and member states were divided.
 It did, however, note that a cost would be incurred if harmonisation between member states' summer time rules was lost.
 In 2017 the Finnish and Lithuanian parliaments both voted in favour of proposals calling on the EU to reconsider daylight saving, with similar criticism from Poland and Sweden.
 The European Commission at the time was reviewing the practice.

 On 8 February 2018, the European Parliament voted to ask the European Commission to re-evaluate DST in Europe.
 After a web survey, that ran from 4 July to 16 August 2018, in which 4.6 million European citizens participated, showed high support for not switching clocks twice annually, on 12 September 2018 the European Commission decided to propose that an end be put to seasonal clock changes (repealing Directive 2000/84/EC).
 In order for this to be valid, the standard European Union legislative procedure must be followed, including that the Council of the European Union and the European Parliament must both approve the proposal.

 Under the proposal, member countries were expected to decide by 31 March 2019 which time they would observe year round.
 This was however considered a fairly tight timescale by many.
 The Internet Assigned Numbers Authority, which coordinates changes to the time zone database used by most computers and smartphones, notes that "With less than a year's notice there is a good chance that some computer-based clocks will operate incorrectly after the change, due to delays in propagating updates to software and data."
 The airline industry pointed out the complexity of revising all airline schedules, particularly in terms of ensuring slot availability on flights outside the EU, and recommended keeping the status quo or deferring the change until at least 2021.
 An informal meeting of EU transport ministers on 29 October 2018 suggested that many member states would not support the "unrealistic" timetable and that implementation could be pushed back to 2021.

 Discussions have shown support for year-round "winter time" in e.g. Denmark, the Netherlands (UTC+01:00), and Finland (UTC+02:00) while permanent summer time was supported in France, Germany and Poland (UTC+02:00), and Cyprus (UTC+03:00).
 Portugal, Spain, and Italy are in favour of keeping current daylight saving regime.